M-E-Rademaker/MyDesk/BookCollection.md

     Edition: 1
     On the web: <http://r4ds.had.co.nz/>

-Description: Although the book is still work in progress it looks extremly promising.
-The book covers all necessary steps involved in practical data analysis: getting your data into R, tidy, transform, model and visualize it.
+Description: The book covers all necessary steps involved in practical data analysis: getting your data into R, tidy, transform, model and visualize it.

 1. Title: **Advanced R**
     Author: Hadley Wickham